NatalieWong/phd_thesis_markdown/source/13_chapter_5.md

 ## Limitations
 ### Dependency on Color Features for Hand Detection Model
-Reviewing the problems of the hand detection models that I have trained, I discovered that other objects which have similar color to skin would be misclassified as hand.
+After reviewing the problems of the hand detection models that I have trained, I discovered that other objects which have similar color to skin would be misclassified as hand.
 This shows that the hand detection models rely heavily on color features to detect a hand.

 For the image annotation of hands in EgoHands dataset, apart from labeling the whole part of a hand, any part of a hand, like a finger, which could be seen manually in an image was also annotated.
 (The green non-filled rectangle is the bounding box of the hand.)